Silk-FAW to build sportscar plant in Italy's 'Motor Valley'

-Silk-FAW, a venture between Chinese automaker FAW (000800.SZ) and U.S.-based engineering and design firm Silk EV, said on Monday it had picked Reggio Emilia, in Italy's "Motor Valley", to build its electric and hybrid luxury sportscars.
+MILAN (Reuters) - Silk-FAW, a venture between Chinese automaker FAW and U.S.-based engineering and design firm Silk EV, said on Monday it had picked Reggio Emilia, in Italy’s “Motor Valley”, to build its electric and hybrid luxury sportscars.

 The joint venture has pledged to invest more than 1 billion euros ($1.2 billion) over three years, but has so far not provided further financial details.